-Firelands Winery offers award winning premium wines, produced and bottled in Sandusky.
+Firelands Winery offers award-winning premium wines, produced and bottled in Sandusky.
 Tours and tastings are available year round with a special tasting room for Italian wines.
 In 2018, the winery added a beautiful exposition kitchen which offers exquisite chef prepared meals that pair wonderfully with their selection of wines.

 Address: 917 Bardshar Road Sandusky, Ohio 44870

-Olive & Vine is a Meditarrean bakery (with free samples) that offers an impressive selection of prepared foods in the market and deli, including wines, olive oils, and balsamic vinegars.
+Olive & Vine is a Mediterranean bakery (with free samples) that offers an impressive selection of prepared foods in the market and deli, including wines, olive oils, and balsamic vinegar.
 Tip: When you visit, buy a loaf of the freshly baked bread- the Italian Herb bread is delicious!

 Address: 4917 Milan Road Sandusky, Ohio 44870